 - Invest in scanning and monitoring.
 If possible, invest in ongoing scanning and monitoring of possible breaches.
 Even if you have to hire managed IT services providers for the work, it’ll help your company become proactive, rather than reactive when a threat is present.

 - Keep all software up to date.
 One of the most common access point for hackers is outdated software.
 Keep your software updated and you’ll rest easy knowing you have the latest cybersecurity updates installed.

 Conduct a security risk assessment.
 This is a great task for a managed IT services provider.
 It won’t burden your current IT team, and getting a pair of outsider eyes on your security can reveal previously unknown vulnerabilities.

 Even though there are increasing small business cybersecurity threats that can seem daunting or overwhelming, remember that technology and cybersecurity opportunities are also evolving.
 By ensuring you implement great best practices you’ll be protected against the majority of possible attacks.
-Follow these cybersecurity tips and you’ll find you’re much better protected than the average small business.
+Follow these cybersecurity tips and also check cybersecurity benefits and you’ll find you’re much better protected than the average small business.